2022 dates TBC – Booking from March 2022

-The perfect time post season, to improve other strokes & tumble turns
+The perfect time of the season, to improve other strokes & tumble turn

 Add some tools to your training and become a better, faster swimmer

 This clinic is for all swimmers (triathletes, open water swimmers, masters) age 16 & over who want to improve tumble turn and strokes other than Freestyle.

 Whatever level you are, we have the appropriate drills and progressions to meet your needs.
 Sessions will be organized into small groups with personalized feedback.

 What you’ll learn during the clinic

 - The fundamentals of Backstroke, Breaststroke and Butterfly

 - Develop better rhythm and timing for Backstroke, Breaststroke and Butterfly